"It was a lot of sleepless nights, just waiting for the surgery that would save his life.”

 I didn’t want us to get married until after I finished college, so we got married one month after my college graduation.
 Of course, I didn’t even have to change my last name!

 While I was still in college, I got a job teaching preschool at a small Lutheran school just outside of Luxemburg.
-As I was finishing up school they decided to start a new all-day 4-year-old kindergarten program, and they said, ‘Tiffany, you would be perfect for this.’
-I had always wanted to teach 4K so I was really excited.
+As I was finishing up school they decided to start a new all-day four-year-old kindergarten program, and they said, ‘Tiffany, you would be perfect for this.’
+I had always wanted to teach 4K, so I was really excited.

 Life was on track for us.
-I decided to go back to school because I wasn’t technically certified to be teaching 4-year-old kindergarten — I was certified for older kids.
+I decided to go back to school because I wasn’t technically certified to be teaching four-year-old kindergarten.
+I was certified for older kids.
 I remember the first Friday that I went to school in Green Bay.
-Tarren was only about six months old, I cried the entire way to school because I'm like, ‘I'm leaving my baby!’
+Tarren was only about six months old.
+I cried the entire way to school because I'm like, ‘I'm leaving my baby!’
 But I knew I had to do it.
-While I was in school there were rumblings at our local public school, that they might start a 4K program.
-By the time I finished my 2-year program, the opportunity was real.
+While I was in school there were rumblings at our local public school that they might start a 4K program.
+By the time I finished my two-year program, the opportunity was real.
 So I applied and landed my dream job: being a 4K teacher at Luxemburg Elementary!
 I was working back where I went to school as a child.